fredhohman/fredhohman.github.io/_posts/blog/2015-09-07-georgia-tech-gigabit-internet.md

   <figcaption>Fast internet is fast.</figcaption>
 </figure>

 *922.43 Mbps* download and *932.64 Mbps* upload.
-That's awfully quick.
+That's awfully quick[^fn-speed].
+To put the download speed into perspective, it's roughly 37x faster than what my parents pay for outside of Atlanta, and about 12x faster than what my roommate and I pay for in the city.

+Maybe one day soon I can get gigabit internet in my apartment since Atlanta has been targeted by Google to [bring Google Fiber to parts of the city][fiber], with AT&T and Comcast [soon to follow][comcast].

 Needless to say, I'm excited to be using gigabit on campus during graduate school.
-I did a quick Google search for "georgia tech internet speed" and sure enough, I found the following statsitic in a tweet:
+I did a quick Google search for "georgia tech internet speed" and sure enough, I found the following statistic in a tweet:

 &nbsp;